5 Guitar Practice Tips That Clean Up Sloppy Legato Guitar Technique

 Schedule some of your guitar practice time to play with distortion to get used to controlling open string noise and make your legato playing sound clean.

 At first, use 50% of your legato guitar practice time on clean settings and the other 50% to practice with distortion.
 As your technique improves, spend less time playing unplugged and more time practicing with the sound you actually use in real-life playing.

 Legato Guitar Technique Practice Tip #3: Create Variations From The Original Legato Guitar Playing Exercise

 You don't need many exercises to master legato technique.
 That said, having a collection of strategically selected guitar practice exercises helps you to:

 Here is how to create variations from your legato guitar practice exercises:

 Identify the specific technical challenge you want to improve in your legato playing.
 Then create new legato licks that contain that challenge.
 Make your exercises as diverse as possible, while focusing on the main legato guitar technique element you want to refine.
 Vary elements such as:

-Group your exercises based on the challenge they help you overcome.
+Group your guitar practice exercises based on the challenge they help you overcome.
 This gives you freedom to select any exercise from a particular group, focus on the specific problem you want to work on and have fun in the process.